Kula-Salihli Geopark: History

 The volcanic field was first described by the Ancient Greek geographer Strabo (64 or 63 BC – c.
 24 AD) in the encyclopedia Geographica, calling it Katakekaumene.
 The name means "burnt land" or "burnt country", and refers to the pitch-black color of the lava in the dormant volcanic field Kula.
 The volcanic field attracted many travelers and researchers, including George Keppel (1830), William Hamilton and Hugh Edwin Strickland (1841), Charles Texier, Bresh and Anton von Premerstein (1891), Henry Stephens Washington (1900) and Alfred Philippson (1914).

 Geopark

 In November 2011, an application was made to the European Geoparks Network and UNESCO.
 Kula Geopark became Turkey's first geopark candidate of European Geoparks Network and UNESCO in March 2013.
 In September 2013, it was accepted as the country's first and only geopark by the European and the UNESCO-assisted Global Geoparks Network.

+In addition to its geological wonders, the geopark encompasses the historical footprints of human habitation and traditional Kula Ottoman houses, bridging the gap between Earth history and human culture.

 In June 2013, the geopark was opened to tourism after construction of facilities including walkways and a visitor center.
 The more than 12 km long trails equipped with information panels connect the most interesting geosites in the geopark.
 The visitor center is an information center for tourists and a natural history museum for education in geology.